soumil-saurya/Ola_Data_Analysis/README.md

 ```
 This lists the top 5 customers who booked the highest number of rides.

-Query 5.
+**Query 5**.
 Get the number of rides cancelled by drivers due to personal and car-related issues:
 ```sql
 #5 GET THE NUMBER OF RIDES CANCELED BY DRIVERS DUE TO PERSONAL AND CAR-RELATED ISSUES
 CREATE VIEW CANCELED_BY_DRIVERS_P_C_ISSUES AS